1989Ryan/Semantic_SLAM/README.md

 ![license](https://img.shields.io/bower/l/bootstrap.svg?color=blue) <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>

 This on-going project is Semantic SLAM using ROS, ORB SLAM and PSPNet101.
-Will be used in Robotics for semantic understanding and navigation.
+It will be used in autonomous robotics for semantic understanding and navigation.

-Now the visualized semantic map is achieved, where yellow represents buildings and constructions, green represents vegetation, blue represents vehicles, and red represents roads and sidewalks.
-You can also visualize the trajectory using Rviz.
+Now the visualized semantic map with topological information is reachable, where yellow represents buildings and constructions, green represents vegetation, blue represents vehicles, and red represents roads and sidewalks.
+The cube is ambiguous building location and green line is the trajectory.
+You can visualize these information using Rviz.

 ![semantic SLAM](semantic_map.png)

-You can also get the semantic topological map which contains the ambiguous building location and trajectory.
+You can also get the semantic topological map which only contains the ambiguous building location and trajectory.

 ![semantic topological map](Topological_Semantic_Map.png)